-With April 15 just around the corner, it is that special time of year that individuals file their personal income taxes.
+It is that special time of year that individuals file their personal income taxes, including those in the construction industry who can benefit from the Construction Worker Tax Deduction Checklist.
 As we begin to complete our tax returns, individuals may or may not be aware that business related expenses incurred are subject to tax deductions.
 If your company does not reimburse their employees for these expenses, then the construction worker can deduct those items from their taxes.
 However, the expenses can only be deducted if they exceed 2% of your adjusted gross income (AGI).
 For example, if a construction worker’s AGI is $50,000.
 The 2% AGI limitation would equal $1,000.
 Any expenses that have reached the threshold over $1,000 can be deducted.

 Let’s take a look at a few tax deductions that a construction worker may be able to claim: